Frontegg offers you prehooks so that you can control important aspects of user management.

 x-webhook-secretand signs the prehook request using the secret.
 Therefore, for enhanced security, Frontegg recommends that you use the prehook secret.

-- Fail open: if the call is not successful or timed out, the operation will continue
+- Fail open: if the call failed or timed out, the operation will continue

-- Fail close: if the call is not successful or timed out, the operation will stop
+- Fail close: if the call failed or timed out, the operation will stop

 In order to create the hook, you are first required to verify that everything is setup correctly.